AlphaXD2003/javascript-tutorial/Javascript Basics 03/notes.md

 => If we use this inside a function that is inturn an property or key of an object the the this will hold the object.

 => If we use this inside an arrow function then the this will hold the 'this' object of the outer function.

+=> When a function is called without new , then new.target refers to undefined